abibou1/ai-powered-hr-assistant/README.md

 # AI-Powered HR Assistant

-This project is an AI-powered HR assistant that uses LangChain, and Gradio to answer HR-related questions based on company policy documents.
+This project is an AI-powered HR assistant that uses LangChain and Gradio to answer HR-related questions based on company policy documents.

 ## Features